 What is COLA4ALL?

-The COLA4ALL movement started at UC Santa Cruz late last year with a strike led by graduate students demanding a living wage, and it quickly spread to all 10 UCs as a demand for a “cost of living adjustment” (COLA) for all UC workers.
+The COLA4ALL movement started at UC Santa Cruz late last year with a strike led by graduate students demanding a living wage, and it quickly spread to all 10 UCs as a demand for a “cost of living adjustment” (COLA) for all UC graduate students.

 Unfortunately, the UC met our demands for relief from rent burden with military surveillance and police brutality at picket lines and at UCI’s own Aldrich Hall.
 This reactionary stance stems from a UC-wide commitment to capitalism, militarism and white supremacy, encapsulated at a larger scale by our investments in the military-industrial complex, TMT on Maunakea, and cops that terrorize our Black students, employees, and alumni.
 The UC is explicitly invested in the global project of white supremacy, and it comes at the direct expense of the climate, at the expense of its students and workers, and at the expense of Black and Indigenous lives.